GuiTuring/TuringTest/Twitter/README.md

 https://i.diawi.com/24uSwp

-You can manually download and install the Android Apk here
+You can manually download and install the Android Apk here.
+(When using a mobile device to download the android app directly from Github, a warning will pop up saying the file is too big to show.
+When this happens, click Desktop Version in the bottom right corner.
+From there, click View Raw in the grey box at the bottom of the screen.
+Then click download.)

 https://github.com/GuiTuring/TuringTest/blob/master/Twitter/download_app_here/android/TwitterTest.apk